stephenverderame/cpp_book/src/basics/variables.md

 ### Const Correctness

 As I previously mentioned, anything that can be `const` should be `const`.
-Make `const` variables the default and mutable variables the exception.
+A `const` "variable" is one whose value cannot change.
+It's good practice to make `const` variables the default and mutable variables the exception.
 Mutability makes things harder to reason about and const correctness is another form of type safety.
 Like an unsigned vs signed primitive type, a const and non-const type are two fundamentally different types.
 Therefore if you have a constant already, it can only be used with code that accepts constants [^2].
+However a non-constant can be automatically converted to a constant version of the type, but not the other way around.

 ```c++
 const auto num = 23;